sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

-Edge Walker is Python tool that uses the [Polygon API](https://polygon.io/) to search stock ticker collections for option contract pairs with the best-balanced strangles (strangles with the smallest breakeven differences).
+Edge Walker is Python tool that uses the [Polygon API](https://polygon.io/) to search for options contract pairs with the smallest possible difference between their upper and lower breakeven points, minimizing the conditions for losses.

 ## For those without options trading experience